joacosam/joacosam/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=joacosam" alt="joacosam" /></a> </p>

-- 🔭 I’m currently working as an administrator at Lorenzo Carlos Urbano's rice mill.

-- 🌍 I live in San Salvador, Entre Ríos, Argentina.
+- 🌍 I live in Cordoba, Cordoba, Argentina.

 - 🥅 Goals for 2023: Start my career in web development.

-- 🌱 I’m about to start to Learn **Stack MERN**
+- 🌱 I’m about to start to Learn **Java**

 - 👨‍💻 All of my projects are available at **[https://github.com/joacosam](https://github.com/joacosam)**